 [If there are no known risks, then use the following suggested statement in this section: “We believe there are no known risks to your child because of his/her participation in the research study; however, a possible inconvenience may be the time it takes to complete the study.”]

+[Describe risks associated with the collection of genetic data.
+Including the risk that, even if samples are anonymous, at some time in the future, it may be possible to determine identity using the sample.
+Risks to family members.
+Potential loss of confidentiality.
+Steps taken to minimize risks including what is stated in the GINA document (to be provided to all participants in studies that obtain genetic data).
+Inform participants that GINA does not “protect you against genetic discrimination by companies that sell life insurance, disability insurance, or long-term care insurance.
+GINA also does not protect you against discrimination based on an already-diagnosed genetic condition or disease.”]

 What are the benefits of the study?